Jan Logemann und Christian Kleinschmidt (eds.), Konsum im 19. und 20. Jahrhundert (Berlin: De Gruyter, 2020)

-Jan Logemann, Engineered to Sell: European Emigres and the Making of Consumer Capitalism (Chicago University Press, Oct.
-2019)
+Jan Logemann, Engineered to Sell: European Émigrés and the Making of Consumer Capitalism (Chicago University Press, 2020)

 Forever immortalized in the television series Mad Men, the mid-twentieth century marketing world influenced nearly every aspect of American culture—music, literature, politics, economics, consumerism, race relations, gender, and more.
 In Engineered to Sell, Jan Logemann traces the transnational careers of consumer engineers in advertising, market research and commercial design who transformed capitalism, from the 1930s through the 1960s.

-Jan Logemann, Gary Cross & Ingo Köhler (eds.), Consumer Engineering, 1920s–1970s: Marketing between Expert Planning and Consumer Responsiveness (Palgrave: New York, 2019)
+Jan Logemann, Gary Cross & Ingo Köhler (eds.), Consumer Engineering, 1920s–1970s: Marketing between Expert Planning and Consumer Resposiveness (Palgrave: New York, 2019)

 This collection considers consumer engineering in the context of the longer history of transatlantic marketing.
 Contributors offer case studies on the roles of individual consumer engineers on both sides of the Atlantic, the impact of such marketing practices on European economies during World War II and after, and the conflicted relationship between consumer activists and the ideas of consumer engineering.
 By connecting consumer engineering to a web of social processes in the twentieth century, this volume contributes to a reassessment of consumer history more broadly.